a8jan/fujinet-config-loader/README.md

 Note: To rebuild `tools` directory use `make cleanall` instaed of `make clean`.

-If everything goes fine, there will be new ATR image called `autorun-zx0.atr` The content will be:
+If everything goes fine, there will be new ATR image called `autorun-zx0.atr`.
+ATR content:
 ```
 CLOADER.ZX0     - ZX0 compressed config loader with bundled HISIO routines and banner bitmap
 CONFIG.XEX      - ZX0 compressed CONFIG programm in format compatible with Atari DOS